 Chapter 33: Human Capital Practice: The Benefits of Female Primary Education

-There are two main types of education intervention.
+33. Human capital practice: the benefits of female primary education There are two main types of education intervention.
 The first type basically involves providing information about HIV/AIDS and its transmission, which people can use to their advantage.
 This was the nature of the application covered in Chapter 23 in connection with threshold analysis.
 The information program could be disseminated out in the community or in a school setting.
 In a school environment the education program could be run by a teacher or by a peer of the student body.
 The second type of education intervention takes the form of a general basic education and need not specifically have any course or instruction that relates to HIV/ AIDS.
 This chapter is concerned with explaining how one goes about evaluating this second type of education intervention.
 It is this type of program that the World Bank (2002, p. xvii) thinks is one of the “strongest weapons against the HIV/AIDS epidemic”.
 The reasons why the World Bank thought this way were summarized in Chapter 14.
 Here we give the details of the evaluation of the provision of female primary education in Tanzania by Brent (2009d), which we introduced in the last chapter.
 FEMALE EDUCATION AND ITS EFFECTIVENESS IN REDUCING HIV/AIDS IN TANZANIA As we have stressed a number of times, there is no point in spending time evaluating an intervention that is ineffective, as it would never pass a cost– benefit test.
-There would be costs and no benefits to show for the costs.
-As we saw in Chapter 14, there is at...
+There would be costs and no benefits to show for the...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.